Riia tänav 27, Tartu linn, Tartu

-Tartu St. Paul’s Church is the only Estonian sacral building in art nouveau style, as well as one of the most outstanding 20th century sacral buildings in Estonia.
-The church and its wings form one of the most remarkable ensembles of sacral architecture.
+Tartu St. Paul’s Church is the only Estonian sacral building in the Art Nouveau style, as well as one of the most outstanding twentieth-century sacral buildings in Estonia.
+The church and its wing form one of the most remarkable ensembles of sacral architecture.

-The church was designed by Finnish-American architect Eliel Saarinen in 1913; the construction was completed and the building was consecrated in 1917.
+The church was designed by Finnish-American architect E. Saarinen in 1913; the construction was completed and the building was consecrated in 1917.
 The interior was finished in 1919.

-There was a fire in the church during the WWII; however, the congregation led its partial restoration, so it was re-consecrated in 1966.
+There was a fire in the church during the Second World War.
+However, the congregation led its partial restoration, so it was re-consecrated in 1966.

 The church was restored by M. Nieminen and K. Järvinen on the basis of E. Saarinen’s projects.

 The church houses a columbarium, a crypt, and a bookstore.
 You can also visit the spire.

 The Widget Factory and the Estonian Print and Paper Museum are also in the immediate vicinity of St. Paul’s Church.